Saleemahhh1/ARTHURDEX-BAXKEND-/README.md

 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License

----

-👉 Wannan README.md zaka iya saka shi a backend repo ɗinka.

-Kana so in shirya maka README.md na frontend ma domin ya dace da wannan tsarin?